-There are two waterfalls, the first one being smaller but still visible from the top of the creek, while the roar second one can be heard even on the hot summer days.
+There are two waterfalls, the first one being smaller but still visible from the top of the creek, while the roar from the second one can be heard even on the hot summer days.
 It will take you a maximum of 10 minutes to discover it.
 Both waterfalls have wooden bridges that act as decks for you to enjoy the view.

 Skra Waterfall, Kilkis

-In Kilkis, near the Skra museum, there are hidden waterfalls of freshwater, perfect for short excursions for families and nature lovers.
+In Kilkis, near the Skra museum, there are hidden waterfalls of fresh water, perfect for short excursions for families and nature lovers.
 The waterfall springles over a green moss natural carpet, and there is a small turquoise lagoon where it falls.